or about how finally I can dance in my basement

 Things I had in my basement… a bag with 3 rocks, and a pot with dry soil, wires to who knows what, chargers to prehistoric phones, boxes of appliances we do not have anymore, clothes I forgot I had.
 But also good things, I finally found my business cards (in a random bag filled with stuff from my old car).
 How’s your basement?

 No matter how hard I try, sooner or later the clutter is accumulating.
 I got good at hiding it though – especially in the garage and in the basement.
-It is quite simple: gather all the random useless objects, put them in a bag/box and off to the « cave ».
+It is quite simple: gather all the random useless objects, put them in a bag/box and off to the cave.
 Close the door, and forget.
 It seemed perfect, until I had to get the suitcases out of the basement… It took time and bruises to get them out.
 I probably would have been better off looking at something like prefab garages opposed to stuffing everything in my basement.

 Then I remembered about a friend, who started an uncluttering service called Home in Balance and we made a deal – she would help me unclutter the basement and garage, and if I am happy with the process and the result, I will use Parentville to promote her.
 And here we are.